Team: Programs | Commitment: Career | Location: Washington DC

 - Ability to work in an environment with international objectives;

-- Ability to be flexible and interpersonal skills to interact with employees at all levels; and
+- Ability to be flexible and interpersonal skills to interact with employees at all levels;

 - Ability to travel as required;

-Please be advised that employment is contingent on your permanent and legal entitlement to work in the U.S. CNFA does not sponsor work visas.
+Employment is contingent on your permanent and legal entitlement to work in the U.S. CNFA does not sponsor work visas.